redpanda-data/connect/docs/configuration.md

 And simply delete all lines for sections you aren't interested in, then you are left with the full set of fields you want.

-Alternatively, using tools such as `jq` you can extract specific type fields:
+Alternatively, using tools such as [jq][jq] you can extract specific type fields:

 ``` sh
 # Get a list of all input types: